Greg-R/T41EEE/README.md

 with the revised software quickly.

-Please note that the configuration structure is different than the predecessor V049.2 It is recommended to perform a full FLASH erase before loading T41EEE.7.
+Please note that the configuration structure is different than the predecessor V049.2 It is recommended to perform a full FLASH erase before loading a new version of T41EEE.

 You will need to install the ArduinoJson library by Benoit Blanchon.
 Using the IDE:
 Tools -> Manage Libraries ...